Frequently Asked Questions & Answers about Hyperbaric Oxygen Therapy

 Are there any risks?

 HBOT is generally a safe procedure, and complications are rare.
-Henry Ford Health System’s Hyperbaric Medicine team is comprised of highly experienced specialists.
+Henry Ford Health’s Hyperbaric Medicine team is comprised of highly experienced specialists.
 Our oxygen chambers are strictly monitored and maintained to comply with all safety standards.

 To find out if hyperbaric oxygen therapy could benefit you, talk with your primary care provider or specialist about a referral.